jaccomoc/jactl/docs/pages/language-guide.md

 When doing modulo arithmetic you usually want (in my opinion) values to only be between `0` and `y - 1` when evaluating something modulo `y` (where `y` is postive) and between `0` and `-(y - 1)` if `y` is negative.

-Jacsal, therefore, the definition of `%` is:
+Jactl, therefore, the definition of `%` is:
 > `x % y` is defined as `((x %% y) + y) %% y`

-This means that in Jacsal `%` returns only postive values if the right-hand side is positive and only negative values if the right-hand side is negative.
+This means that in Jactl `%` returns only postive values if the right-hand side is positive and only negative values if the right-hand side is negative.
-Jacsal retains `%%` for scenarios where you want compatibility with how Java does things or for when you know that the left-hand side will always be positive and you care about performance (since `%%` compiles to a single JVM instruction while `%` is several instructions).
+Jactl retains `%%` for scenarios where you want compatibility with how Java does things or for when you know that the left-hand side will always be positive and you care about performance (since `%%` compiles to a single JVM instruction while `%` is several instructions).

 ### Increment/Decrement Operators

-Jacsal offers increment `++` and decrement `--` operators that increment or decrement a value by `1`.
+Jactl offers increment `++` and decrement `--` operators that increment or decrement a value by `1`.
 Both prefix and postfix versions of these operators exist.
 In prefix form the result is the result after applying the increment or decrement while in postfix form the value is the value before the increment or decrement occurs.